opatiny/octanis-internship-workbook/docs/general/dailyReports.md

 - checked alibaba for 2 ends ZHR cable
 - work on distance module fw: moving to calibration
 - struggling on the staticInit() function -> error linked with the reference SPADs (got help form Raph)

+### 2019.10.24

+- soldered 2 MCU for Raph
+- updated top, bottom and face parts of vacrob
+- modeled and printed bumper part (-> best one is v2)
+- checked alibaba for 2 ends ZHR 5pins cable
+- wrote documentation on vacrob mechanics assemblies